FortinetCloudCSE/k8s-201-workshop/content/09egresstraffic/Task9_1_Understanding_Egress_rules.md

 cfosdefaultcni6100   27m
 ```

-for more detail, you can use `kubectl get net-attach-def -n cfosegress -o yaml`
+For more detail, you can use `kubectl get net-attach-def -n cfosegress -o yaml`
-if you want know detail of each field. use `kubectl explain net-attach-def`
+If you want to know detail of each field, use `kubectl explain net-attach-def`

+{{% /tab %}}
+{{% tab title="cFOS license" %}}

 - Create cFOS DaemonSet

-We are creating DaemonSet instead deployment as each worker node require deployment one cfos container. the DaemonSet mean cFOS POD always use replicas=1, each k8s worker node will have one cFOS.
+We are creating DaemonSet instead deployment as each worker node require deployment one cFOS container. the DaemonSet mean cFOS POD always use replicas=1, each k8s worker node will have one cFOS.

 application which has route point to cFOS will always use cFOS on same worker node.